-The topics include exploring data in graphs and in numerical values, introducing basic probability theory for statistics, sampling distributions, estimation theory, testing hypothesis, correlation, variance analysis, and non-parametric statistics.
+F/Odd Years BI365L is the laboratory portion of BI365 and MUST be taken concurrently.
+The course consists of one three-hour laboratory period per week.
+Corequisite: BI365 values, introducing basic probability theory for statistics, sampling distributions, estimation theory, testing hypothesis, correlation, variance analysis, and non-parametric statistics.
 Students develop their own statistical programs to solve statistical problems.
 Prerequisite: Grade C or better in MA161a or higher.
 Students enrolled in MA387 Statistics for Sciences for credit may not also earn credit for MA385 Applied Statics.